Kent County Cricket Club in 2015: County Championship

 Kent endured another difficult season in Division Two of the County Championship.
 Poor batting performances ultimately resulted in a seventh-place finish, although the team finished the season strongly and ended with 4 victories.
 The team regularly featured a number of young players and the bowling was impressive.
 Matt Coles took 67 championship wickets in 14 matches on his return to the county (and 100 wickets across all formats), while veteran all-rounder Darren Stevens again made a significant contribution with the ball.
-In addition, young seam bowlers including Calum Haggett and Ivan Thomas impressed throughout the season and were rewarded with contract extensions while Matt Hunn broke into the side after taking his first five wicket haul against the touring Australian side in June.
+In addition, young seam bowlers including Calum Haggett and Ivan Thomas impressed throughout the season and were rewarded with contract extensions while Matt Hunn broke into the team after taking his first five wicket haul against the touring Australian team in June.